nyss-platform-norcross/nyss/Infrastructure/iot-hub.md

 ```

 ### 3. Connect the SMS Eagle to the hub
 We assume you want to connect an SMS Eagle to the Hub with the python script that we have made.
 This can be found in the [nyss-sms-gateway](https://github.com/nyss-platform-norcross/nyss-sms-gateway) repository.
-As of this writing, the latest version that should be used can be found in [this branch](https://github.com/nyss-platform-norcross/nyss-sms-gateway/tree/sms-eagle-iot-connection).
 Clone the repo or download the two files needed:

 - [nyssIotBridge.py](https://raw.githubusercontent.com/nyss-platform-norcross/nyss-sms-gateway/sms-eagle-iot-connection/SMSEagleIOTBridge/nyssIotBridge.py)
 - [smsEagle-iot-hub-handler.py](https://raw.githubusercontent.com/nyss-platform-norcross/nyss-sms-gateway/sms-eagle-iot-connection/SMSEagleIOTBridge/smsEagle-iot-hub-handler.py)